WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - can **return an APIGW API key**.
 If the **API key is associated with an usage plan**, then by returning it inside the authorizer, one can achieve per-tenant throttling.

   - Please note that this method requires you to create an API key per-tenant.
 There is a limit of how many API keys can exist for a given APIGW.

+- keep in mind that there are **two variants of the authorizers**.
+There is the **`TOKEN` and the `REQUEST`** authorizers.

+  - the main difference between those is that the **`REQUEST` authorizer event contains much more information and NOT only the value of a given header** – like in the case of the `TOKEN` authorizer.

+  - **mind the authorizer caching strategy**.
+The `REQUEST` based authorizer requires you to pick which request parameters you want to choose as your cache key.
+There is nothing to choose from in the case of the `TOKEN` type authorizer as onl the token could be used as the cache key.

 #### IAM Authentication and Authorization